 Are you organic?

 Ever since we began farming (we've been on this patch of soil since 2014), we've farmed using organic practices.
 Our farmland was fallow or grazed for about 10 years prior to our purchase, and we were happy to find plentiful weeds that indicated no chemical sprays (we also contacted the relatives of the previous owners to confirm the history), and we tested soils and our well water around our impacted areas for a variety of contaminants.
 We have been certified by Montana Homegrown since 2014, a process in which other local farmers inspect our operation to ensure compliance with the standards of the Montana Sustainable Growers Union.
 Whenever we are in doubt about a practice or material, we call the state organic office to check, and we get good mentoring and advising from many organic farms in the area, both certified and non-certified.
 We are considering applying for USDA Organic status, mainly at the request of some of our wholesale accounts, but do not yet have that certification.
 We are completely open with our practices, and we welcome anyone to visit the farm, and verify for themselves what we do.
-We are happy to answer detailed questions about our practices and choices, especially if you can carry on a conversation while squashing potato beetles or weeding carrots.
+We are happy to answer detailed questions about our practices and choices, especially if you can carry on a conversation while hand-squashing potato beetles or weeding carrots.

 What inputs do you use?